 This seam just adds another layer of character to the piece, don’t you think?

 I also knew that going around the curve would be a challenge.
-The top curve was wider than the bottom curve.
+The top curve was wider than the bottom curve on this vintage settee.

 Back to the machine, I top-stitched the pleats down.

 Then it was time to staple the top edge.
-Rememeber to start at the center and work outwards.
+Remember to start at the center and work outwards.
 Go slowly and pull the fabric taught as you go!

 calling it a day!